buqhek/portfolio/README.md

 I'm highly passionate about sustainable technology practices, with additional interest in various other fields, such as game development.

-I'm currently working on the Michigan Data Science Team's research grant analysis project.
-As a video game hobbyist, I'm currently spending my free time working with the Fabric API to develop a Minecraft mod, and further refine my skills in scripting.
+As the 24-25 school year comes to a close, I am planning to continue my MDST chatbot project to learn more about RAG, function calling, few shot prompting, and agents.
+As a video game hobbyist, I'm currently spending my coding passion and working with the Fabric API to develop a Minecraft mod, and further refine my skills in scripting for fun.

 ---

-**Proficient Technical Skills:** C++, Python: pandas, plotly
+**Proficient Technical Skills:** C++, Python: Pandas, Plotly, Matplotlib

-**Skills I'm Learning :** C#, Javascript, Github, sklearn
+**Skills I'm Learning :** C#, Javascript, Git, Scikit-learn, Beautifulsoup

 **Soft Skills:** Communication, Organization, Teamwork, Problem Solving, Time Management